-Hillsides’ has a responsibility to culture a school environment that helps students learn and maintain lifelong healthy eating and lifestyles habits.
-Many factors play a role in achieving a healthy school environment, including foods and beverages available to students while at school, nutrition education, opportunities for physical activity, and other school-based activities designed to promote student wellness.
+Hillsides has a responsibility to culture an environment that helps youths learn and maintain lifelong healthy eating and lifestyles habits.
+Many factors play a role in achieving a healthy environment, including foods and beverages available to all youths while at Hillsides, nutrition education, opportunities for physical activity, and other activities designed to promote client wellness.

 Hillsides has established a Wellness Committee designed to optimize the health and well being of students, and fulfill the requirements of The Child Nutrition and WIC Reauthorization Act of 2004 and The Health, Hunger-Free Kids Act of 2010.

 Nutrition Standards for All Foods Available during the Day

-The school meal program will operate in accordance with the National School Lunch and Breakfast Program standards.
+The nutrition program will operate in accordance with the National Child Nutrition Program standards.
 Hillsides offers varied and nutritious food choices that are consistent with the federal government’s current Dietary Guidelines for Americans and meet all legal requirements set forth by the government.
-School meals will be prepared in appealing ways that retain nutritive quality and foster lifelong healthful eating habits.
+All Hillsides meals will be prepared in appealing ways that retain nutritive quality and foster lifelong healthful eating habits.
 Meals are served in age appropriate quantities, in pleasant surrounding with adequate seating and supervision while providing time to eat, relax, and socialize.

-Hillsides contracted food service company (Chartwells) has established and implemented a food safety program for the preparation and service of school meals based on the Hazard Analysis and Critical Control Point principles (HACCP) in accordance with the Reauthorization Act of 2004.
+Hillsides contracted food service company (Chartwells) has established and implemented a food safety program for the preparation and service of all meals and snacks based on the Hazard Analysis and Critical Control Point principles (HACCP) in accordance with the Reauthorization Act of 2004.

-Student will have the opportunity to participate in a variety of classroom nutrition education and learning experiences that include the following.
+- All clients will have the opportunity to participate in a variety of activities and learning experiences that include the following.

 - Nutrition knowledge: benefits of eating healthy, nutrients, deficiencies, safe food preparation, and healthy weight management.